-Easy Social Share is like one of those Japanese toilets.
-The developer of this social media plugin gave users the ability to customise and do just about anything.
+You can use Easy Social Share to do just about anything.
 You can split test your social share buttons, place them in up to 22 different locations and choose between 45+ social media sites.

 Sumo is more than just a WordPress social media plugin.
 The tool is a complete business solution for your website.
-It helps you grow you email list, track what people do on your site with heatmaps, get more social media shares and more besides.
+You can use Sumo to grow youe email list, track what people do on your site with heatmaps, get more social media shares and more besides.